Oklahoma court overturns $465M opioid ruling against J&J

 “The court has allowed public nuisance claims to address discrete, localized problems, not policy problems,” according to the opinion written by Justice James R. Winchester.

+“J&J had no control of its products through the multiple levels of distribution, including after it sold the opioids to distributors and wholesalers, which were then disbursed to pharmacies, hospitals, and physicians’ offices, and then prescribed by doctors to patients.”
+The ruling also said the company had no control over how patients then used the products.

-The high court said the question is whether the company’s marketing and sale of opioids created a public nuisance, but that it was not minimizing the suffering of thousands of Oklahomans because of opioids.
+The high court said that although it wouldn’t want to downplay the suffering that thousands of Oklahomans have gone through because of opioids, the question was whether the company’s marketing and sale of opioids created a public nuisance.

 “J&J no longer promotes any prescription opioids and has not done so for several years,” since 2015, Winchester wrote.
 “Even with J&J’s marketing practices these … medications amounted to less than 1% of all Oklahoma opioid prescriptions.”

+State statistics show that from 2007 to 2017, more than 4,600 people in Oklahoma died from overdoses from opioids of all kinds, including prescription painkillers and illicit versions such as heroin and illegally made fentanyl.
+Nationally, opioids have been linked to more than 500,000 deaths since 2000.

-The court also rejected the state’s appeal to increase the damage award.
+The court also rejected the state’s appeal to increase the damages award.

 The ruling comes a week after a California judge issued a tentative ruling that said local governments had not proven that Johnson & Johnson used deceptive marketing to inflate prescriptions of their painkillers, leading to a public nuisance.

-The Oklahoma lawsuit by former state Attorney General Mike Hunter was the first of thousands of similar lawsuits to go to trial.
+Although the Oklahoma lawsuit filed by former state Attorney General Mike Hunter was the first of thousands of similar lawsuits to go to trial, the state Supreme Court’s ruling doesn’t necessarily spell doom for the others.

+Elizabeth Burch, a University of Georgia School of Law professor who is following the opioid litigation, said other judges and juries might not decide their cases the same way.

+“The question is still whether these are outliers,” she said.
+“I don’t think we have enough of a consensus on public nuisance law and where it goes and how it works.”

 Spokespeople for the state’s current attorney general, John O’Connor, and for J&J did not immediately respond to a requests for comment.